caido/documentation/src/reference/configuration/import_ca_certificate.md

 <img alt="Downloading the CA Certificate." src="/_images/cert_instructions_new.png" center/>

 4. Download the certificate and follow the importation instructions provided within Caido.
-After you've successfully imported the certificate, your browser is now configured to proxy it's traffic through Caido.
+After you've successfully imported the certificate, your browser is now configured to proxy its traffic through Caido.

 ::: tip
 Ensure to select the importation instructions specific to your browser of choice.